Deletion & Cleanup Operations

 - Log in as Tenant Admin.

-- Click the three-dot menu on the storage to delete, then click Delete.
+- Click the Actions menu (⋮) for the volume to delete and select Delete.

 Step 2: Confirm Deletion